flukus/projecting/README.md

 Calling ":ProjectLoad vimfiles" will switch the working directory to the project and load the vimrc file.
 Then it will set any extension settings.
+Alternatively, opening any file in the project will apply the same settings.

 This can be in your vimrc, although it's recommended to go in a project file like "~/vimfiles/projects/vimfiles.vim .
 It's up to you to source the file in your vimrc.